-Jim, Priscilla and their son Jared, who along with his fiance Lisa is a partner in the ranch, were introduced to the Limousin breed in the late 1970s.
+Jim, Priscilla and their son Jared, who along with his wife are a partner in the ranch, were introduced to the Limousin breed in the late 1970s.
 Jim was at the South Dakota State Fair when he was approached by a Limousin producer interested in testing the performance of some imported French bulls.
 He said the Schott’s herd of black white-faced cows would work well in the test.
 “We got to keep the heifers,” Jim said.

 That was the start of their life in the purebred business.
 For them, it’s as much about people as it is cattle.
 They’re eager to work with their customers to provide quality bulls, of course, but they know that keeping up with technology is important too.
 That means educating themselves and their customers while hanging on to the idea that a handshake still holds some value.

 A number of things were being tested with those French bulls.
 The outcome and the data meant less to the Schotts than to the other producer, perhaps.
 More importantly for them, they now had some half-blood Limousin heifers.
 Jim had done some research on the breed too, and he was impressed.
 “I liked the muscle, the calving ease.
 I saw maternal traits I liked,” he said.
 “And what’s kept me with it was the good disposition.”
 The Schotts bought some purebred cows in 1982.
 There was no longer any discussion about whether or not to be in the purebred business.
 “When we bought the cows, that was the decision,” Priscilla said.
 The next March they held their first bull sale at McLaughlin Livestock.
 It was held there every year until six years ago when they moved it to Mobridge Livestock Exchange.
 They have repeat customers from hundreds of miles away.